 Stevens Trail Trailhead

-The Stevens Trail is a popular year-round hiking trail in the lower elevations of the Sierra Nevada mountain range.
-Historically, the trail connected the town of Iowa Hill with the city of Colfax, both in Placer County, California.
+Historically, the Stevens Trail connected the town of Iowa Hill with the city of Colfax, both in Placer County, California.
 The current trail extends 4.5 miles along the northwestern slope of the North Fork of the American River Canyon.
 It begins at the trailhead in Colfax and ends at the confluence of Secret Ravine and the North Fork of the American River.

 The story of the Stevens Trail begins with the establishment of the Gold Rush mining communities of Illinoistown and Iowa Hill, separated by the steep North Fork American River canyon.
 The Stevens Trail was originally surveyed under the ownership and direction of John Rutherford, an Iowa Hill miner and tanner.
 Rutherford soon brought in a partner, Truman A. Stevens, also a miner.
 Stevens was responsible for the completion and actual use of the trail during its main years of historic use, 1870-1895.